wp-plugins/quatriceps/readme.txt

 == Installation ==

 1. Download and extract the Simple-MathJax and Quatriceps zip file to your `/wp-content/plugins/` directory.
+2. Enable the Simple-MathJax and Quatriceps plugins
-2. Use Shortcode in your posts to include a Quatriceps operation.
+3. Use Shortcode in your posts to include a Quatriceps operation.
 For example: `[quatriceps com="addition"]`.

 == Frequently Asked Questions ==